shokimble/react-native-google-play-game-services/README.md

 ## Before installing

-It is highly recommended that prior to installing this library that you make yourself familiar with Google Play Game Services and [https://developers.google.com/games/services/android/quickstart](how to get started).
+It is highly recommended that prior to installing this library that you make yourself familiar with Google Play Game Services and [how to get started](https://developers.google.com/games/services/android/quickstart).

 This document does not cover those steps but you will need to follow them prior to getting an app up and running.